SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

    * References: Smarter Balanced Secure Browser Contract requirements.
 1. F02.
 The secure browser shall NOT provide a means to clear browser cookies.
 1. F03.
 The secure browser may provide a means to clear system clipboard (optional).
+	* _Rationale_: The clipboard is a software facility used for short-term data storage and/or data transfer between documents or applications, via copy and paste operations.
+Clearing it can eliminate the possibility of the student using the clipboard to maintain assessment-related information.
+	* _User Stories_:
+		* The student copies assessment-related details for a particular test before starting a test and paste that information to answer assessment questions in secure browser .
 1. F04.
 The secure browser may provide a means to retrieve system MAC address (optional).
 1. F05.
 The secure browser shall NOT provide a means to retrieve the system IP address(es).
 1. F06.
 The secure browser shall NOT provide a means to retrieve the current list of running processes, their PIDs and their PPIDs.